What does an Addiction Counselor in Utah do? What is Their Job Role?

 Every candidate for licensure has to show proof of experience.
 Exam requirements for the certified advanced substance disorder counselor and the advanced substance disorder counselor must take the written NAADAC National Certification Exam, either at Level II or MAC, receiving the minimum criterion score established by NAACAC.
 Or, you can take the written ICRC Advanced Alcohol and Drug (AADC) exam, again scoring at least the minimum criterion score established by ICRC.

 Certified substance disorder counselors or substance disorder counselors have to take the written NAADAC or ICRC AADC exam, receiving the minimum score.

 Clinical Supervision Explained

 An advanced substance use disorder counselor must receive 4,000 hours of supervised experience and show proof of this.
 This supervision should be at a ratio of one hour of face-to-face direct supervision to every 40 hours of substance use disorder counseling supervision.

-Supervised experience can only be completed under the direct supervision of an advanced substance use disorder counselor or mental health therapist, unless the counselor has requested and received approval for supervision from another otherwise-qualified supervisor.
+Supervised experience can only be completed under the direct supervision of an advanced substance use disorder counselor or advanced substance use disorder treatment therapist, unless the counselor has requested and received approval for supervision from another otherwise-qualified supervisor.
 Clinical supervisors should hold specific qualifications, including education or experience in treating substance use disorders, currently working in the substance use disorder treatment field and reviewing substance use disorder counselor assessment procedures and recommendations.
-Clinical supervisors should also be able to offer substance disorder diagnoses, as well as other mental health diagnoses (co-occurring disorders).
+Clinical supervisors should also be able to offer substance disorder diagnoses, as well as other advanced substance use disorder treatment diagnoses (co-occurring disorders).
 Your clinical supervisor has to supervise as you develop treatment plans for your clients, approving them for you.